SEI-R-2-22/u1_lesson_js_functions/README.md

 Functions are especially useful because they enable a developer to segment large, unwieldy applications into smaller, more manageable pieces.
 You might hear this described as making the code modular.
 Modularity is good.

+For today, we'll run some simple functions, like basic math equations and some string interpolation.
+But every time you Log In to a website, Like a post on Facebook, add an item to your cart on Amazon, or anything else we do across the web, we are working with Functions.
+We're going to start off simple, but like those CSS properties, you will be amazed at how complex and powerful the functions you write in the coming weeks will be

 #### Example of using a function

 Here's an example of what a function can do: